Fault-tolerant syndrome extraction in [[n,1,3]] non-CSS code family generated using measurements on graph states: [[6,1,3]] Bare ancilla code construction

 The corresponding logical operators are $X_l$= $Z_0X_3Z_5$, \, $Z_l$= $Z_0Z_3Z_4$.

-Using Algorithm~\ref{algo: bare code construction}, we obtained the rearranged operators for every stabilizer generator, such that due to the hook errors in the bare ancilla qubit, the propagated errors have unique syndromes as mentioned in the yellow box, given in the Table~\ref{tab:errors_due_to_faults}.
-We note that the $[[6,1,3]]$ code is immune to single-qubit error in data qubits or an ancilla qubit, but not all the two-qubit errors due to syndrome unavailability.
+Using Algorithm~\ref{algo: bare code construction} and Algorithm~\ref{algo: global BAC construction}, we obtained the rearranged operators for every stabilizer generator, such that due to the hook errors in the bare ancilla qubit, the propagated errors have unique syndromes as mentioned in the yellow box, given in the Table~\ref{tab:errors_due_to_faults}.\\

+$[[6,1,3]]$ code is immune to single-qubit error in data qubits or an uncorrelated ancilla qubit error, but not all the correlated errors due to syndrome unavailability.
 A total of $2^{n-k}-1=31$ non-zero five-bit tuples are available to detect the errors in data qubits.
 Seventeen are utilised for single-qubit errors mentioned in Table \ref{tab:syndrome-table-6-1-3}.
 Manually, we assign nine syndromes arising from the ancilla qubit to the data qubits as detailed in Table~\ref{tab:errors_due_to_faults}.
 Three syndromes are assigned for three specific hook errors, and two syndromes are assigned for two random two-qubit data errors as seen in Table~\ref{tab: Lookup table of extra syndrome}.
 Hence, the lookup table has been meticulously designed by manually associating each syndrome with specific errors.
-Similarly, all the $[[n,1,3]]$ QECCs are done where $n$ $\in$ \{$6,7,8,9,10$\} provided in supplement material.